Name: Elodie Turjman

 Nationality or Ethnicity: French

 Languages: French (native), proficient English, Spanish, Italian, Portuguese.
-Advanced German, Russian.
-Upper intermediate Polish.
-Low intermediate Swedish, Greek.
-Basic Czech, Turkish.
+Advanced: Russian, German, Polish.
+Upper intermediate: Greek.
+Low intermediate: Swedish.
+Basic: Basic Czech, Romanian, Hebrew, Turkish.
+Understanding of several other Slavic languages.

 1. What’s your story?
 How did you get into all these languages?